Whistleblower And Qui Tam Attorneys In South Jersey

 - At the federal level: The whistleblower first discloses the information he/she has to the Department of Justice (DOJ).
 The DOJ then decides whether or not to pursue the claim or leave it to the whistleblower to pursue the claim on his or her own.
 If the DOJ pursues the claim, the whistleblower may be entitled to up to 25 percent of the funds recovered.
 If the whistleblower has to pursue the claim on his or her own, they may get up to 30 percent of the funds recovered.

-- Philadelphia False Claims Act.
-Philadelphia, PA has its own false claim act for Philadelphia wrongs.
+- Philadelphia False Claims Act: Philadelphia has its own false claim act for Philadelphia wrongs.

-Contact the NJ and PA Whistleblower Lawyers at Garber Law Today
+Contact The Whistleblower Lawyers At Garber Law Today